 Students must complete 240 credits during the course of their doctoral studies.
 Credits can be awarded for three main activities: for courses taken, for research (which includes consultations with the supervisor, publication and attending academic conferences) and for teaching.
 Our doctoral programmes aim to expand students’ academic knowledge, to teach students research methods and to develop students’ research and teaching skills.
-When working on their research topics, students will be supervised by one of the scholars who created the School.
+When working on their research topics, students will be supervised by one (or more – depending on the research interest of the student) scholar.
 During their studies, students can engage with the wider academic community by fulfilling their publication duties and attending academic conferences.
 The Doctoral School and the teaching programmes regularly organise students’ conferences, which give talented students the opportunity to present their research results and develop their academic skills.

 All students are expected to be familiar with and apply the results of international research.
 For this reason, our doctoral programmes require students to have advanced language skills in at least one foreign language.
 High-achievers will have the opportunity to take part in research programmes abroad as a result of the University’s international agreements and the supervisors’ extensive connections outside Hungary.

 Doctoral Council responsible for the training: Doctoral Council for Social Sciences Reseach Field

 Branch of science: Social Sciences

 Type of issued academic degree: PhD – Sociology

 Master program accepted as entrance requirement for the PhD program: Sociology, Survey Statistics & Data Analytics, Social Policy, Social Work

 Founded in: 2000

 Personnel responsible for the doctoral training